1 Peter Bible Study Notes, Week 10

 Furthermore, on two occasions Sarah complied with her husband’s request to deceive a foreign king.
 (See Genesis 12:10-20 and 20:1-18, esp.
 Gen 20:13b) Abraham was worried that the kings would kill him in order to clear the way to his beautiful wife.
 Sarah must have been a stunner.
 Abraham asked Sarah to go along with the ruse that he was her brother and not her husband (Gen 12:11-13; 20:13b).
 This was a half-truth as Sarah was Abraham’s half-sister (Gen 20:12).

-Sarah refers to Abraham as her kurios in Genesis 18:12 in the Septuagint, “. . . though she does not address him directly by that term.
+Sarah refers to Abraham as kurios in Genesis 18:12 in the Septuagint, “. . . though she does not address him directly by that term.
 This noun [kurios] is the only lexical connection between the story of Sarah and Peter’s claim.”
-(Jobes 2005:205) Interestingly, Rebekah calls Abraham’s servant “sir” (kurios) in Genesis 24:18.
+(Jobes 2005:205) Interestingly, Rebekah called Abraham’s servant “sir” (kurios) in Genesis 24:18 (Septuagint), and Mary Magdalene called Jesus “sir” (kurios) when she mistook him for a gardener in John 20:15.

 In our culture it would be very odd for a wife to call her husband “lord” or “sir”.
-Sarah and Rebekah, however, were simply using a polite term of respect that was appropriate for the culture of that time.
+Sarah, however, were simply using a polite term of respect that was appropriate for the culture of that time.
 The New Testament has clear instructions for husbands and for wives to treat their marriage partners with honour and respect.
 (See 1 Peter 3:7 and Ephesians 5:33).

 I suspect that Peter’s use of “the holy women of the past” as examples was to highlight their faithfulness and trust in God, more so than their submission to their husband.
 Many Old Testament women showed great faithfulness to God and displayed considerable courage in difficult circumstances.
 An important part of Peter’s advice is for wives to do what is good, or what is right, and not to be afraid.